Ricardomol/pazdera.github.io/_posts/2015-07-27-secondary-skills-for-software-engineers.md

 ## The end

-These were a few interesting combinations of software development with other skills, but certainly not all of them.
-As I said in the beginning, software is just a solution, a means to an end.
-By learning about the things that come before or after or about the problems the software is solving, your work can have much more impact.
+These were a few possible combinations of software development with other skills, but the list is far from being exhaustive.
+Software is just a solution, a means to an end and by learning about the things that come before or after and about the problems the software is solving, your work can have much bigger impact than you ever thought possible.

 Did I miss an obvious one?
 Let me know by posting a comment below or tweeting [@radekpazdera](https://twitter.com/radekpazdera).